 You want your baby to be as safe as possible no matter what.
 The hospital requires you to have a car seat before you and your baby can go home after birth.

-Holding your baby in your arms is very dangerous and never safe.
+Holding your baby in your arms while you are in the car is very dangerous and never safe.
 In the event of a crash, accident, or sudden stop, your baby could fly out of your arms.

 A car seat is the best way to keep your baby safe during travel.
 It’s important to double check a few things about your baby’s car seat to make sure it is good enough to hold your little one.